hwborchers/zaRastro/README.md

 - UnitfulAstro.jl: An extension of Unitful.jl for astronomers.
 - AstronomicalTime.jl: Astronomical time keeping in Julia
 - AstroLib.jl: Bundle of small astronomical and astrophysical routines.
+- [Celeste.jl](https://github.com/jeff-regier/Celeste.jl): Scalable inference for a generative model of astronomical images
+  Finds and characterizes stars and galaxies in astronomical images.
+It implements variational inference for the generative model.
 - ERFA.jl: Julia wrapper for liberfa
 - EarthOrientation.jl: Calculate Earth orientation parameters from IERS tables in Julia
 - FITSIO.jl: Flexible Image Transport System (FITS) file support for Julia
 - WCS.jl: Astronomical World Coordinate Systems library for Julia
 - Cosmology.jl: Cosmology library for Julia
 - DustExtinction.jl: Models for the interstellar extinction due to dust